-Raltegravir (600mg) plus the single pill Truvada containing emtricitabine / tenofovirDF (3 pills taken once a day, no food requirement).
+Raltegravir (600mg) plus a single pill containing emtricitabine / tenofovirDF (3 pills taken once a day, no food requirement)

-If neither of the above are clinically suitable (drug resistance, pre-existing medical conditions, drug / drug interactions, adherence or side effect concerns) there are several other options that can be considered.
-Your Dr may refer your case to a multi-disciplinary team (MDT) or regional virtual treatment clinic, which are made up of other Dr’s, and often include specialist HIV nurse practitioners, pharmacists, psychiatric nurses etc. This ensures the most suitable and cost-effective treatment regimen is prescribed for you.
+If neither of the above options are clinically suitable (drug resistance, pre-existing medical conditions, drug / drug interactions, adherence or side effect concerns) there are several other options which can be considered.
+Your Dr may refer your case to a multi-disciplinary team (MDT) or regional virtual treatment clinic, which are made up of other Dr’s, and often include specialist HIV nurse practitioners, pharmacists, psychiatric nurses etc. This ensures the most suitable and cost-effective treatment regimen is prescribed for you

-Any one of the combinations listed below can be considered, and should reflect both clinical requirements, BUT also patient choice and agreement.
-At the moment, it's difficult to identify which of these alternative options would be considered the most cost effective, but they are in the order which may reflect cost, the least expensive at the top.
+Any one of the combinations listed below can be considered, and should reflect clinical requirements, patient choice and agreement.
+At the moment, it's difficult to identify which of these alternative options would be considered the most cost effective, but they are in the order which may reflect cost, the least expensive at the top

-Evotaz which contains (atazanavir / cobicistat) plus Truvada which contains emtricitabine / tenofovirDF (2 pills taken once a day, taken with some food).
+Evotaz which contains atazanavir / cobicistat plus a single pill which contains emtricitabine / tenofovirDF (2 pills taken once a day, taken with some food)

-Rezolsta which contains darunavir / cobicistat plus Truvada which contains emtricitabine / tenofovirDF (2 pills taken once a day, taken with some food).
+Rezolsta which contains darunavir / cobicistat plus a single pill which contains emtricitabine / tenofovirDF (2 pills taken once a day, taken with some food)

-Dolutegravir plus Truvada which contains emtricitabine / tenofovirDF (2 pills taken once a day, taken with some food).
+Dolutegravir plus a single pill which contains emtricitabine / tenofovirDF (2 pills taken once a day, taken with some food)